Global-Chem/global-chem/README.md

 ```

-If you want to install the extensions package for extra functionality but with dependencies: https://github.com/Sulstice/global-chem-extensions
+If you want to install the extensions package for extra functionality.

 ```